hbctraining/main/Where to Start/intro.md

 * People write packages for R, especially in the field of bioinformatics.
 The R language has more than 10,000 packages stored in the CRAN repository, and that number is continuously increasing.
 Many packages for analyzing HTS data are written for R such as DESeq2 and Seurat among other.
 * Data wrangling, i.e., turning raw data into the desired format.
 Data wrangling is necessary for working with any 'omics data set and R has many packages that can turn unstructured, messy data into a structured format.
 * Great plotting programs.
 R has wonderful packages to make publication ready figures.
 We even have a [workshop](https://hbctraining.github.io/Training-modules/publication_perfect/) devoted to it!
 * It’s great for statistics.
-Unlike SAS which is very costly R is free and has many different statistical packages available.
+Unlike SAS which is very costly, R is free and has many different statistical packages available.
 * You can use R for Machine Learning.
 R is ideal for machine learning operations such as regression and classification and even for artificial neural network development.
 * R is growing.
 R has a solid support program and help with issues is widely available.
 New packages and features are available regularly!